 Last Meter Navigation

-A currier is a specialist in the leather processing industry.)
+A courier is a specialist in the leather processing industry.)

 AR-supported glasses could guide you employees inside the building and show them required entrances, as well as provide hints during outdoor navigation.